 One-year juul user and first-semester exploratory student Brett Muni said Juul took over “college kids, not just college kids, but everyone in America in general.
 Nicotine has become a staple of American culture.
 Juuling has made it so accessible and easy, it's just an immediate reward system that [is] so accessible to college students . . .
 I'm quitting because I didn't want to develop a long term addiction to it.”

 Some students raised the question of whether Juul reallt being the problem, or a symptom of something even more problematic.

 “We don't know the entirety of the health hazards that Juuling presents, but we are sure that it is better than cigarettes,” first-semester management for engineering and manufacturing major Elijah Taitel said.
 “So, what happens when you take away juuls from an entire demographic of addicts?
 Will they resort to cigarettes or other forms of more harmful addictive drugs?
 And is that, in turn, more hazardous?”

 This reasoning is a point of uncertainty for many politicians, such as Gov. Andrew Cuomo of New York, who has announced a ban on all flavored e-cigarettes as soon a 2019 after a spike in high school usage from 10.5 to 27.4 percent over the past four years, according The State.

 The FDA’s hope is that the restriction will curb youth usage is mirrored in at least some students.

 “I juul multiple times a day, mostly mango.
-The ban will make me stop juuling,” first-semester economics major Arnav D’Costa said.
-“I actually had no clue about the ban,”
+The ban will make me stop juuling,” one student who wished to remain anonymous said.
+“I actually had no clue about the ban.”